Apply for an Internet Services Business License in Dubai

 Free zone registration at Dubai South brings significant structural advantages.
 Investors benefit from 100% foreign ownership, full repatriation of profits and capital, and 0% corporate tax on qualifying income under the UAE's free zone tax regime.
 Combined with the UAE's advanced fibre and 5G infrastructure, these conditions make Dubai South a compelling base for internet services businesses seeking regional reach.

-What the Internet Services Licence Covers
+What the Internet Services License Covers

-Activity Code 6190.98 falls within the ICT category and is issued as a Business Licence by Dubai South Business Hub Free Zone.
-The licence authorises businesses to provide a defined range of internet-related services, including the provision of internet access to end users, resale of bandwidth from licensed carriers, managed connectivity solutions, and associated value-added internet services such as hosting facilitation, virtual private network resale, and internet-based communication platforms.
+Activity Code 6190.98 falls within the ICT category and is issued as a Business License by Dubai South Business Hub Free Zone.
+The license authorises businesses to provide a defined range of internet-related services, including the provision of internet access to end users, resale of bandwidth from licensed carriers, managed connectivity solutions, and associated value-added internet services such as hosting facilitation, virtual private network resale, and internet-based communication platforms.

-Who This Licence Is Suited To
+Who This License Is Suited To

-This licence is well matched to a broad range of operators.
+This license is well matched to a broad range of operators.
 Internet service providers entering the UAE market as resellers, managed service providers offering enterprise connectivity packages, cloud access and bandwidth resellers, and IT consultancies providing internet-enabled solutions will all find Activity Code 6190.98 appropriate for their scope of work.

 Start-ups and SMEs looking to enter the GCC digital services market benefit from the free zone's low entry costs and flexible facility options.
 International firms seeking a UAE base from which to distribute internet services across the wider region will also find the structure straightforward to establish and maintain.